andykuszyk/andykuszyk.github.io/2023-11-07-securing-environment-access.md

 ---

 ## A taxonomy of environment types
 Before we start talking about securing environment access, I want to classify a few basic patterns for building an environment.
 Each of these types has different access-control characteristics, and it will be convenient to compare them using a simple name.
-This list is by no means exhaustive, and is probably just product of my experience.
+This list is by no means exhaustive, and is probably just a product of my experience.
 Nonetheless, here are the environment types I'll be discussing:

 1. Static compute with SSH.
 2. Static compute without SSH.